All Products

 Month T

-The version is officially released and can be used in a production environment.
+The version is officially released and ready for production use.

 End of Service and Support (EOS)